About Winter Activities in Verbier

 Verbier is popular for ski touring, whether it's going up the pistes that most people normally ski down, or tackling more of a back country route.
 A number of ski schools, private instructors and companies can show you around, or if you've got all the necessary equipment you can head out in your own group.

 Skiing & snowboarding

 The main draw for people coming to Verbier in winter is of course the skiing and snowboarding.
 With the whole of the 4 valleys to ski in, as well as a wealth of off-piste areas and a handful of beginner zones, Verbier has something for every level of experience.

 Sky-diving & parachuting

 Sledging / Tobogganing

 Raquette à Neige or Snow-shoeing in and around Verbier is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and head off on your own adventure.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go and don't forget to wear warm, sturdy winter boots.